mattneary/Tarpits-Abstraction/chapters/Simulate.md

     (set name value env)))
 ```

-The above definitions are simply aliases to the `assoc` and `set` functions of
+The definitions in Figure~\ref{fig:getSetGateDefs} are simply aliases to the
-regular hash-tables.
-We have yet to implement the idea of gates as manipulations
+`assoc` and `set` functions of regular hash-tables.
+We have yet to implement
-of the circuit.
-In order to do this, we will need a clear means of applying a
+the idea of gates as manipulations of the circuit.
+In order to do this, we will
-manipulation to a given object.
-This idea is key to an object-oriented outlook on
+need a clear means of applying a manipulation to a given object.
+This idea is
-programming which we will discuss in the following.
+key to an object-oriented outlook on programming which we will discuss in the
+following.

 ###Methods on Objects
 There is a paradigm in programming known as object oriented programming.
 Under